ServiceStackApps/Chat/README.md

     /cmd.announce This is your captain speaking ...

-When a selector is specified in Chat it routes the message to `/channels/{Channel}/raw` route which passes the text through as-is.
-Normal Chat entries are instead posted to the `/channels/{Channel}/chat` service, adding adds additional metadata to the chat message with the user id and name of the sender so it can also be displayed in the chat log.
-The Javascript code that does the routing is simply:
+When a selector is specified in Chat it routes the message to the `/channels/{Channel}/raw` Service which passes the raw message through as a string.
+Normal Chat entries are instead posted to the `/channels/{Channel}/chat` Service, adding additional metadata to the chat message with the user id and name of the sender so it can be displayed in the chat log.
+The Javascript code that calls both Services is simply:

 ```javascript
 if (msg[0] == "/") {